ARZZEZZAN/s21_matrixLibrary/README.md

 |A| = 1 × (45 - 48) - 2 × (36 - 42) + 3 × (32 - 35) = -3 + 12 + (-9) = 0
 |A| = 0
 ```

+If it is impossible to calculate the determinant of the given matrix, the function must return the value NAN.

 ### Inverse of the matrix (inverse_matrix)